 How much does a jewelry appraisal cost?

 Some fine jewelry stores will include an appraisal for free at point of purchase.
-Otherwise, expect to pay a fee, especially if you didn’t purchase your jewelry from the same store.
+Otherwise, expect to pay a fee, especially if you didn’t purchase your jewelry from the same store that is completing the appraisal.

 How long does it take?